openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

   -  https://github.com/Azure/prometheus-collector
   - In their approach they also have [hardcoded](https://github.com/Azure/prometheus-collector/blob/66ed1a5a27781d7e7e3bb1771b11f1da25ffa79c/otelcollector/configmapparser/tomlparser-default-targets-metrics-keep-list.rb#L28) set of metrics that are only consumed when the minimal profile is enabled.
-  However, customer are also able to extend this minimal profile with regexes to include metrics which might be interesting to them.
+  However, customers are also able to extend this minimal profile with regexes to include metrics which might be interesting to them.

 ## Infrastructure Needed [optional]

 ### Adopted metrics collection profiles

-Add the team and the component that will to adopt metrics collection profiles and implementation status.
+Add the team and the component that will adopt metrics collection profiles and implementation status.
 Possible implementation status:
 - considering
 - implementation in progress